Hizoka76/keneric/KenericRemoveThumbnails/README.md

 ```

 ### Usage:
-Just right click on the item (file or folder) then choose "Keneric Actions" and finally "Delete thumbnails of items".
+Just right click on the item (file or folder) then choose "Keneric Actions" and finally "Delete thumbnails of items" ou "Recursive delete thumbnails of items".